Teenlife

 ● The Dream Team

-Many high school students believe that attending a college with a “name” guarantees success. but the best college is the college that fits your personal academic, social and financial goals.
+Many high school students believe that attending a college with a “name” guarantees success.
+However, the best college is the one that fits your personal academic, social, and financial goals.
 It could be a “name,” but it most likely won’t be.
 Those colleges have very low acceptance rates.
 I’m all for dreaming, but when it comes to a college list, practicality and logic reign.
 Your dream colleges should be a reach but not impossible.

 ● The Best Bets

 The colleges on this part of the list are colleges that would put you at the top of the applicant pool.
-Of all the reasons to apply to a certain school, this is the most logical.
-After careful research, these colleges should be ones that offer everything on your list: financial aid, academic fit and an emotional connection.
-It’s not all about the money, but money sure does make the final decision easier.
+Of all the reasons for applying to a certain school, this is the most logical.
+After careful research, these colleges should offer everything on your list: financial aid, academic fit and an emotional connection.
+It’s not all about the money, but money makes the final decision easier.

 ● The Sure Things

 Many students add colleges on a whim just because they can’t decide.
-This happens often when choosing safety schools.
+This often happens when choosing safe schools.
 These colleges could end up being one of the colleges that offer you admission or offer the most financial aid.
-Carefully consider the choices and make sure that these colleges are colleges you really want to attend.
+Carefully consider the choices and ensure that these colleges are colleges you want to attend.
 It will relieve pressure and stress if they offer you admission.

 Consider This Important College Data